Ethics Information for Public Employees (AS 39.52)

 As a State employee, Andy worked exclusively on road permits for mining companies.
 After he retires, a mining company wants to hire him to work on the permits for a harbor.
 He accepts, but states that for two years he will not work on any road permits that he had previously reviewed.

 Aiding a Violation Prohibited (AS 39.52.190)

-Aiding another public officer to violate this chapter is prohibited.
+Aiding another public officer to violate the Ethics Act is also prohibited.

 NOTIFICATION OF POTENTIAL ETHICAL VIOLATION (AS 39.52.210)

 When a public employee is involved in a situation that may violate AS 39.52.110-190, the public employee must not take official action related to that situation and must immediately disclose the matter in writing to their designated ethics supervisor and the Attorney General.
 A form for this purpose is available from the ethics supervisor or at www.law.alaska.gov/doclibrary/ethics.
 The designated ethics supervisor will determine whether a violation may or does exist and advise the public employee and the Attorney General in writing.
 The supervisor may reassign the public employee's duties to avoid the violation (where feasible), or direct the public employee to remove the conflicting personal or financial interest, or find another solution.

 A third party may report a suspected violation of the Ethics Act by a public officer in writing and under oath to the public officer's designated ethics supervisor.
 The designated ethics supervisor will give a copy to the public employee and to the Attorney General and review the report to determine whether a violation may or does exist.
 If the designated ethics supervisor determines a violation exists, the public employee's duties may be reassigned (where feasible), the public employee may be directed to remove the conflicting personal or financial interest, or another solution may be found.
 The ethics supervisor may also refer the matter to the Attorney General.